finos/legend/docs/community/contribute-to-legend.md

 5. Add your changes (``).
 6. Commit your changes (``).
 7. Push to the branch (``).
-8. Optional but recommeded: Do a build in/from your fork; further evaluate and test it.
+8. Optional but recommended: Do a build in/from your fork; further evaluate and test it.
 9. If all looks good, propose a pull request into the [Legend GitHub repo](https://github.com/finos/legend/pull/new/master) from your fork.

 ### Propose and submit pull requests